By Jennifer DeCamp

 Brewskis

-A quick 15-minute drive from Five Points will take you north of downtown to historic Springfield, home of Main and Six Brewing Company and Hyperion Brewing Company.
-These two relative newcomers in Jacksonville’s craft beer scene already have a loyal following and the one-block walk between their front doors makes it easy to visit both.
-Get a pint of Phoebe’s P.B., a robust peanut butter porter at Hyperion, and the New England-style IPA, Swoop Juice, at Main and Six.
-Tip: Neither brewery cans or bottles their beer yet.
+A quick 15-minute drive from Five Points will take you north of downtown to historic Springfield, home of Main and Six Brewing Company This relative newcomer in Jacksonville’s craft beer scene already has a loyal following.
+It doesn't brewery can or bottle its beer yet.
 If you want to bring some home, get a crowler or growler.

 Time for dinner